-- Motion: Change in position, change of body, gesture, gait. - Animated Cartoon: A motion picture consisting of a photographed series of drawings. - Motion Picture: Series of filmed (photographed) images viewed in sufficiently rapid succession to create the illusion of motion and continuity. - We consolidate these into our working definition of animation: - Animation: A sequence of pictures viewed rapidly enough to evoke an experience of continuous motion.
+Motion: Change in position, change of body, gesture, gait.

+Animated Cartoon: A motion picture consisting of a photographed series of drawings.

+Motion Picture: Series of filmed (photographed) images viewed in sufficiently rapid succession to create the illusion of motion and continuity.

+We consolidate these into our working definition of animation:

+Animation: A sequence of pictures viewed rapidly enough to evoke an experience of continuous motion.

 We have less success finding a common word for that which we animate.
-We borrow "homotopy" from topology rather than using the familiar terms: transformation and metamorphosis?
+We borrow the word homotopy from topology rather than using the familiar terms: transformation and metamorphosis?
 Indeed, both say "change of shape", one in Latin, the other in Greek.
 But both also have undesirable connotations.
 In the common tongue, transformation has come to mean just about any kind of change.
 In mathematics it is synonymous with every function or mapping between two sets.
-In contrast, the second term has too restricted (entomological and mystical) meanings in the common language.6 So we borrow a technical term from topology and popularize it.
+In contrast, the second term has too restricted (entomological and mystical) meanings in the common language.
+The popular amputation, morphing comes closest, but already has a narrower technical meaning.
+So we borrow a technical term from topology and hope to popularize it.

 All uses of the term homotopy in topology have this common denominator.
-Two continuous mappings, f_0 , $f_1 : X \to Y$, from the same source space X into the target space Y are homotopic if there is a continuous mapping $h : X \times [0, 1] \to$ Y so that for each $x \in X$, $h(x, 0) = f_0$, $h(x, 1) = f_1(x)$.
-One writes $f_t(x)$ for h(x, t) and refers to f_t as a homotopy.7 The place that remains the same throughout the homotopy (from Greek: same+place) is X; the topes are its continuous images, $F_t = f_t(X)$, depicting what is being deformed in Y. Note that F_t is the deforming shape, and f_t is its parametrization.8
+Two continuous mappings, $f_0, f_1 : X \to Y$, from the same source space X into the target space Y are homotopic if f_0 and f_1 fit into a continuum of mappings in between.
+More precisely, there is a continuous mapping so that for each $x \in X$ we have $h(x,0) = f_0$ and $h(x,1) = f_1(x)$.
+One writes $f_t(x)$ for h(x,t) and refers to f_t as the homotopy from f_0 to f_1 .3 The place that remains the same throughout the homotopy (from Greek: same+place) is X; the topes are its continuous images, $F_t = f_t(X)$, depicting what is being deformed in Y. Note that F_t is the deforming shape, and f_t is its parametrization.
+The neologism tope avoids having to import the topological term image into a field where image already has too many meanings.